aliasmee/ikev2-radius-vpn-docker/README.md

 ## Features
 * StrongSwan provides ikev2 VPN service
+* In addition to Android, but other devices by default comes with IKEv2 dial clients
 * When the container is run, the certificate file is dynamically generated based on the environment variable (last version)
 * Combined with Freeradius achieve Authentication, authorization, and accounting (AAA) (last version)